stevenf7/stevenf7.github.io/README.md

 npm run build
 ```

-## 🚀 Deployment
+## Deployment

 This site is automatically deployed using GitHub Actions.
 When you push to the `production` branch, it will:

-1. ✅ Build the Gatsby site
+1. Build the Gatsby site
-2. ✅ Deploy to GitHub Pages
+2. Deploy to GitHub Pages
-3. ✅ Update your live site
+3. Update your live site

-**No manual deployment needed!** Just push your changes to GitHub and they'll be live in a few minutes.

-## 🔍 Quality Assurance
+## Quality Assurance

 ### Pull Request Checks
 Every Pull Request automatically triggers a build check to ensure:
-- ✅ Dependencies install correctly
+- Dependencies install correctly
-- ✅ Gatsby builds successfully
+- Gatsby builds successfully
-- ✅ No breaking changes are introduced
+- No breaking changes are introduced

-This helps catch issues before they reach the main branch!

-Manual Deployment
+## Manual Deployment

+Running this command in your local terminal will deploy your current branch to "main" branch and update gh pages.
+There is no checks, and forces update immediately

 ```bash
 npm run deploy
 ```